-21. AWARD CRITERIA
+21. SELECTION AND AWARD CRITERIA

-- 21.1 Before placing an advert asking for Tenders or issuing invitations to Tender the Approved Procuring Officer must define the award criteria for the contract which is best suited to the procurement exercise and is designed to secure value for money. - 21.2 The three basic award criteria are; - "lowest price" where payment is made by the Council - "highest price" where payment is made to the Council - Most economically advantageous
+21.1 Before placing an advert asking for Tenders or issuing invitations to Tender the Procuring Officer must define the selection and award criteria for the contract which is best suited to the procurement exercise and is designed to secure value for money.

+21.2 Selection Criteria